 Is There Uber in Guatape?

 No, there is no Uber in Guatape.
 There are many colorful tuk-tuks (three-wheeled motorized vehicles) that will be happy to help you move around town if needed.
-Mostly, the town is small enough you can walk anywhere you need to go.
+Mostly, the town is small enough that you can walk anywhere you need to go.

 When’s the Best Time to Visit Guatape?